 - State and federal securities laws claims

 - Brokerage or General Agent sales practice, compensation, and placement disputes

 - ERISA litigation addressing employee benefit plans and life insurance

 - RICO litigation concerning trustee malfeasance of life insurance proceeds

 Advice and Counseling

-Kelley Drye also provides strategic advice to our insurance clients about a wide range of state law and regulatory issues impacting insurers in today’s marketplace, including:
+Kelley Drye understands that our insurance clients must comply with many operational and regulatory changes that are being implemented by state governments.
+Our team provides strategic advice to our insurance clients about the wide range and expansive state law and regulatory issues impacting insurers in today’s marketplace, including:

 - Compliance with state law policy notice and grace period timing requirements